Best Sports Video Games Ever Made

 Bottom Line: PGA Tour Golf

-"PGA Tour Golf" set a new standard for golf video games."PGA Tour Golf" represented a significant leap forward for golf games.
+"PGA Tour Golf" represented a significant leap forward for golf games.
 Just compare it to its most popular predecessor, "Golf," released in 1985 and played solely on the original Nintendo.

 You would have a hard time explaining to today's gamer what a trip it was the first time we saw the ball rolling across the green in 3D.